overtone-jam-challenge/jam-001/README.md

 ## Setup

-Clone this repo (or clone your own fork of it if you use Github)
+Clone this repo (or clone your own fork of it if you use Github) and run

-run ./init-jam-challenge
+    ./init-jam-challenge

 ## Initial Run

 Obviously use whatever developing tools you're used to.
 If you just want to test that you can produce sound, lein repl will work for you:

     lein repl
     (use 'jam-challenge-001.core)

 ## License